Blind Boy Fuller: Life and career

 In 1935, James Baxter Long, a record store manager and talent scout in Burlington, North Carolina, secured Allen a recording session with the American Recording Company (ARC).
-Allen, Davis and Washington recorded several tracks in New York City, including the traditional "Rag, Mama, Rag".
+Allen, Davis, and Washington recorded several tracks in New York City, including the traditional "Rag, Mama, Rag".
 To promote the records, Long credited Allen as Blind Boy Fuller and Washington as Bull City Red.

-Over the next five years Fuller recorded over 120 sides, which were released by several labels.
-His style of singing was rough and direct, and his lyrics were explicit and uninhibited, drawing on every aspect of his experience as an underprivileged, blind black man on the streets—pawnshops, jailhouses, sickness, death—with an honesty that lacked sentimentality.
+Over the next five years Fuller recorded over 120 sides, released by several labels.
+His singing style was rough and direct, and his lyrics were explicit and uninhibited, drawing on every aspect of his experience as an underprivileged, blind black man on the streets—pawnshops, jailhouses, sickness, death—with an honesty that lacked sentimentality.
 Although he was not sophisticated, his artistry as a folk singer lay in the honesty and integrity of his self-expression.
-His songs expressed desire, love, jealousy, disappointment, menace and humor.
+His songs expressed desire, love, jealousy, disappointment, menace, and humor.

 In April 1936, Fuller recorded ten solo performances and also recorded with guitarist Floyd Council.
-The following year, after auditioning for J. Mayo Williams, he recorded for Decca Records, but then reverted to ARC.
-Later in 1937, he made his first recordings with Sonny Terry.
+In 1937, after auditioning for J. Mayo Williams, he recorded for Decca Records, but then reverted to ARC.
+Later that year he made his first recordings with Sonny Terry.

-In 1938 Fuller, who was described as having a fiery temper, was imprisoned for shooting a pistol at his wife, wounding her in the leg.
+In 1938, Fuller, who was described as having a fiery temper, was imprisoned for shooting a pistol at his wife, wounding her in the leg.
 His imprisonment prevented him from performing in "From Spirituals to Swing", a concert produced by John Hammond in New York City that year.
 Sonny Terry performed in his place; it was the beginning of Terry's long career in folk music.
-After Fuller was released from prison, he held his last two recording sessions, in New York City in June 1940, but by then he was increasingly physically weak, and much of the material did not match the quality and energy of his earlier recordings.
+After Fuller was released from prison, he held his last two recording sessions in New York City in June 1940, but by then he was increasingly physically weak, and much of the material lacked the quality and energy of his earlier recordings.

-Fuller's repertoire included a number of popular double-entendre "hokum" songs, such as "I Want Some of Your Pie", "Truckin' My Blues Away" (1936) (the inspiration for Robert Crumb's "Keep On Truckin' " comic), "Let Me Squeeze Your Lemon", and "Get Your Yas Yas Out" (1938) (adapted as Get Yer Ya-Ya's Out for the title of an album by the Rolling Stones), and the autobiographical "Big House Bound", about his time in prison.
+Fuller's repertoire included a number of popular double-entendre "hokum" songs, such as "I Want Some of Your Pie", "Truckin' My Blues Away" (1936) (the inspiration for Robert Crumb's comic "Keep On Truckin'"), "Let Me Squeeze Your Lemon", and "Get Your Yas Yas Out" (1938) (adapted as Get Yer Ya-Ya's Out for a Rolling Stones album title), and the autobiographical "Big House Bound", about his time in prison.
 Much of his material was culled from traditional folk and blues songs.
-He possessed a formidable fingerpicking guitar style.
+He had a formidable fingerpicking guitar style.
 He played a steel National resonator guitar.
-He was criticised by some as a derivative musician, but his ability to fuse together elements of traditional and contemporary songs and reformulate them in his own performances attracted a broad audience.
-He was an expressive vocalist and a masterful guitar player, best remembered for his up-tempo ragtime hits, including "Step It Up and Go".
-At the same time he was capable of deeper material; his versions of "Lost Lover Blues", "Rattlesnakin' Daddy" and "Mamie" are as deep as most Delta blues.
+Some criticized Fuller as derivative, but his fusion of elements of traditional and contemporary songs attracted a broad audience.
+He was an expressive vocalist and masterly guitarist, best remembered for his up-tempo ragtime hits, including "Step It Up and Go".
+He was also capable of deeper material; his versions of "Lost Lover Blues", "Rattlesnakin' Daddy", and "Mamie" are as deep as most Delta blues.